“This was a fluke that we bought this,” Jan said with a laugh about the ice cream shop.

 “We knew from the start we wanted to have high expectations for our kids, for our employees,” Jan said.
 The Vanderveers and Steffens employ local high school students, keeping the stand open only from late spring through early fall, so the students can focus on school.
 The Chief also doesn’t open until 1 p.m. on Sundays so that employees can go to church and have time to spend with their families.

 “They learn so much more than just dipping ice cream,” Jan said.
 Employees quickly learn how to work together harmoniously in a small space inside the ice cream stand, to count back change without a cash register and to interact with hundreds of customers each day.

-In December, The Chief sells Christmas trees, then donating the profit to a local family in need.
+In December, The Chief sells Christmas trees, donating the profit to a local family in need.

 Giving back to the community, “giving back what was given to us” is important to us, Jan explained.

 The Vanderveers both grew up in nearby cities, moving to Goshen in 1966.
 They said they have never really considered leaving the Maple City.

 “There is something about Goshen,” Jan said, “that just makes you want to stay.”

 “It started as nothing and went to ‘wow’!”

 “ … giving back what was given to us is important … ”